-The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), requires institutions to disclose certain information to prospective students, current students, and employees.
-The purpose of this web page is to provide in an easy-to-access manner the information required to be disclosed by the HEA.
+The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), requires institutions to disclose certain information to prospective students, current students, and employees as follows:

 General Institutional Information

 - Foreign Gifts/Contracts > $250,000 – Contact Mark Brown